Here TV

-Here TV is an American premium television network targeting LGBT audiences.
+Here TV (also known as Here! or stylized as here!) is an American premium television network targeting LGBTQ audiences.
 Launched in 2002, Here TV is available nationwide on all major cable systems, fiber optics systems, and Internet TV providers as either a 24/7 premium subscription channel, a video on demand (VOD) service, and/or a subscription video on demand (SVOD) service.
-Here TV is actively involved in the LGBT community and offers sponsorship to yearly events such as gay pride events and film festivals as well as supporting a number of community organizations.
+Here TV is actively involved in the LGBTQ community and offers sponsorship to yearly events such as gay pride events and film festivals as well as supporting a number of community organizations.
 In 2013, Here TV programming became available on the YouTube paid channels.

 Programming

-Here TV offers a variety of programming targeted toward the lesbian, gay, bisexual, and transgender (LGBT) community.
+Here TV offers a variety of programming targeted toward the lesbian, gay, bisexual, and transgender (LGBTQ) community.
 Here TV both produces original programming and acquires programming to air on the network.
 The channel airs original series, movies, documentaries, talk shows, reality series, and comedy specials.